Pichu0357/Pichu-bot/README.md

 # Pichu-bot
-We are making a Dicord bot using Hata API Wrapper
+We are making a Discord bot using Hata API Wrapper

 ## About-Hata